kyma-incubator/compass/docs/storage/s3/README.md

 In our case using S3 will make the Registry implementation much more difficult.
 Doing so many request per single read/write operation will mean that every request to the Registry will be slow - much slower than typical (No)SQL database.

+We should investigate database cloud solutions.
+In my opinion, in our use case, NoSQL database will fit more than SQL ones.
+We could investigate solutions such as [Cloud Firestone](https://cloud.google.com/firestore/) or [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).